dwyl/stopwatch/README.md

 Helping people learn how to code requires a *simple* but *functional* example.

 **Everyone** has experience using a stopwatch.
-Whether to time an experiment in science class, cooking in the home or holding ones' breath under water, we can all immediately see the *use* of a stopwatch.
+Whether to time an experiment in school (science class), cooking in the home or holding ones' breath under water, we can all *immediately* see the *use* of a stopwatch.

 Yes, I *hear* you, "most mobile phones have stopwatches, why would anyone want to *build* their own?"
 I agree, why "***re-invent the wheel***" if you already have a perfectly good one?

 Well, as you are about to discover we are not *re-inventing* anything (*yet*!) simply *discovering* a few computer/web programming basics by building something we already know.

 Once you have the basics mastered, I will show you how to unleash your imagination! :-)